LLNL/hatchet/docs/query_lang.rst

 around subsets of the predicate in the :code:`WHERE` statement.
 When wrapping entire string-based dialect queries, each wrapped region is treated as a sub-query.
 When wrapping subsets of the predicate in the :code:`WHERE` statement, sub-queries are created by combining the unwrapped :code:`MATCH` statement with each wrapped subset in the :code:`WHERE` statement.
+This can be thought of as the :code:`MATCH` statement being shared between the wrapped subsets in the :code:`WHERE` statement.

 Curly brace-delimited regions of a string-based query should then be separated using the :code:`AND`, :code:`OR`, and :code:`XOR` keywords.
 When used to separate curly brace-delimited regions, these keywords